Jim Garlow: Message and beliefs

-It's best not to pigeonhole Garlow, said Morris Casuto, who recently retired as director of the San Diego Anti-Defamation League.
+One newspaper article stated, "It is best not to pigeonhole Garlow, said Morris Casuto, who recently retired as director of the San Diego Anti-Defamation League.
 Casuto has spent time with the Kansas-born pastor and calls him a friend, even though there are few issues they agree on.
 He has come to appreciate Garlow's sincere efforts at civil dialogue with those different from himself, including Jewish leaders and advocates of same-sex marriage.
-"He's an interesting guy," Casuto said.
-"It's much easier to deal with a stereotype and oppose one than to try to understand a complex figure whose views may be anathema to yours."
+'He's an interesting guy,' Casuto said.
+'It's much easier to deal with a stereotype and oppose one than to try to understand a complex figure whose views may be anathema to yours.'"

-He also likes to reach out to his critics.
-He has met with Jewish leaders, lesbian pastors and others, but not because he believes he can convert them to his positions.
-"I tell them, 'Give me an hour and teach me how to relate to you, how to connect,'" Garlow has said.

-The preacher's hunger to talk with his foes is unusual, said Kyle Mantyla, who tracks Garlow for the Washington, D.C.-based liberal group People for the American Way.
-"I have to admit that, among the conservative figures I monitor professionally, you have always seemed something of an anomaly to the extent that you seem genuinely considerate and interested in dialogue with those with whom you disagree," Mantyla recently wrote to the pastor.

 Views on tax laws and role of churches

 Jim Garlow has led the right wing evangelical movement to defy US law and the tax regulations by using his non-profit 501(c)(3) registered charity, Skline Wesleyan Church in La Mesa, California, to name specific candidates and urge his parishioners to vote as he directs.
 He acknowledges that his intentions, and indeed his past actions, are illegal, and make his church ineligible for tax free status; the church skips millions in annual property taxes to San Diego County by being a 501(c)(3) charity.
 A charity can take a position on policy issues but cannot act "on behalf of (or in opposition to) any candidate for public office".
 To cross that line puts the $7 million mega-church's tax break at risk.
 In spite of his pursuing this illegal conduct since 2008, Republican Congresspeople have successfully twarted any attempt to enforce the law with regard to Skline and Jim Garlow.
 The movement, which now includes hundreds of churches and pastors is responsible for the loss of more than $25 billion in tax revenue each year.
 This does not include the additional billions in property tax revenues lost by cities, counties and states.
-Although the IRS started an enforcement effort in 2004 against such abuses, the program ended in 2009 after being taken to court by the Alliance Defense Fund, a right wing conservation organization created to defeat enforcement of laws prohibiting anti-political action by churches.
+Although the IRS started an enforcement effort in 2004 against such abuses, the program ended in 2009 after being taken to court by the Alliance Defense Fund.